christophebe/julius-gpt/readme.md

  ~ julius post -m mistral-large-latest ....
 ```

-Use the help in order to have the list of the models
+Use the help to have the list of the models
 ```bash
  ~ julius post -h
 ```